HandsleyD/Dan-NX-Workspace/README.md

 ## Run tasks

-To run the dev server for your app, use:
+To run the dev server app, use:

 ```sh
 npx nx serve DanWebApp